hashicorp/terraform-website/content/source/docs/enterprise/users-teams-organizations/organizations.html.md

 ## Selecting Organizations

 On most pages within TFE, the top navigation bar displays the name of the selected organization.

-If you are a member of multiple organizations, you can click the organization name for a drop-down menu of all the organizations you can view.
-You can switch to another organization by clicking its name, or you can create a new organization.
+Clicking the name reveals the organization switcher menu, which lists all of the organizations you belong to.
+You can switch to another organization by clicking its name, or you can create a new organization with the "Create new organization" button.

 ![screenshot: the organization switcher menu](./images/org-nav.png)